fulminazzo/userstalker-minecraft/README.md

 Upon first load of the plugin, the manager will create and populate a `guis.yml` file containing all the GUIs available for customization.

+It uses the [YAGL library](https://github.com/fulminazzo/YAGL) to serialize and deserialize GUIs, so it is highly suggested to take a look at it before editing any entry.

-Here is an example of such document with explanations using YAML comments:
+Here is an example of `guis.yml` with explanations using YAML comments, stripped to highlight the important parts:

 ```yaml
 guis: